 I am interested in connecting with people to create knowledge about wildlife.
 Hunting has changed my life and informed my perspective on conservation.
 My goal is to celebrate and explore the complexities in hunting and conservation.
 To effectively conserve wildlife, we need multiple groups of people to engage in meaningful dialogue.
-I want to understand how we can build relationships, collaborate to create knowledge about wildlife, and work towards effective conservation.
+I want to build relationships, collaborate to create knowledge about wildlife, and work towards effective conservation.